honor-sky/honor-sky/README.md

 Also I develop AI models such as prediction & computer vision <br>
 So I really interested in applying AI to mobile app!!

-I enjoy hand-mading, swimming, traveling world 🏊🏻‍♀️ <br>
+I enjoy hand-mading, swimming, traveling world 🏊🏻‍♀️ 🎨 🏔<br>
 I love all of nature 🌳 <br>
 I hope to develope somthing beatiful 😄 ✨
 <!--improving performance using feature selection-->